RTXteam/PloverDB/README.md

 ##### To host the latest RTX-KG2c

 _Hardware requirements_: A host machine with 128 GiB of memory is recommended for hosting [KG2c](https://github.com/RTXteam/RTX/tree/master/code/kg2c) (we use an `r5a.4xlarge` Amazon EC2 instance).
-100G of storage is sufficient.
+100 GiB of storage is sufficient.

 1. Install Docker (if needed)
     * For Ubuntu 18, instructions are [here](https://github.com/RTXteam/RTX-KG2/blob/master/install-docker-ubuntu18.sh).
 For Ubuntu 20.04, try `sudo apt-get install -y docker.io`.